2021 British Athletics Marathon and 20 km Walk Trial

 The 2021 British Athletics Marathon and 20 km Walk Trial (known for sponsorship reasons as the Müller British Athletics Marathon and 20 km Walk Trials) was held on 26 March 2021 as a trial event for British athletes to qualify for the delayed 2020 Summer Olympics in Tokyo.
 It was the first time since 1980 that a dedicated marathon trial event was held, and the courses consisted of multiple laps around Kew Gardens in London.

 The marathon events were won by Chris Thompson and Stephanie Davis, both of whom qualified for the Olympics as a result.
-The 20 km walk events were won by Callum Wilkinson and Heather Lewis, both of whom finished outside of their respective Olympic qualifying times; Wilkinson was later awarded a place at the Olympics.
+The 20 km walk events were won by Callum Wilkinson and Heather Lewis, both of whom finished outside their respective Olympic qualifying times; Wilkinson was later awarded a place at the Olympics.
 Ben Connor and Tom Bosworth also qualified for the marathon and 20 km walk Olympic events respectively due to their finishing positions.

 Background

 In November 2020, UK Athletics announced that a trial event for the British Olympic marathon places would be held on 26 March 2021 at Kew Gardens in London.
-UK Athletics had considered using the Manchester Marathon as a qualification event or holding a trial race either near Dorney Lake or outside of the United Kingdom.
+UK Athletics had considered using the Manchester Marathon as a qualification event or holding a trial race either near Dorney Lake or outside the United Kingdom.
 They chose Kew Gardens due to the flatness of the location.
 It was the first dedicated marathon trial event since 1980, as the London Marathon is traditionally used as to determine Olympic qualification; the 2021 London Marathon was postponed until October 2021 due to the COVID-19 pandemic.
 Due to the pandemic, the trial event was held behind closed doors.
 The trial event was organised by Richmond Runfest on behalf of UK Athletics.
 Richmond RunFest have arranged annual running events in Richmond, London since 2013, and Kew Gardens is on the route of the races.

 The marathon course consisted of a short circuit followed by 12 more laps of 2.1 mi length.
 The finish line was by the Palm House in the Royal Botanic Gardens.
 The race organisers had proposed 25 different variations of courses, and the final selection was made to allow finishing times to be as quick as possible.
 The route included a straight section of just under 1 mi.
 The 20 km walk course consisted of multiple laps of a shorter 1 mi course.

 In the marathon events, the qualification times were 2:11:30 for the men's race, and 2:29:30 for the women's event.
 In the 20 km walk event, the men's qualification time was 1:21:00 and for women it was 1:31:00.
 Competitors were guaranteed selection if they met the time and were in the top two finishers; competitors could also qualify if they finished in the top two, and had attained the qualifying time at a different event since January 2019.
 UK Athletics then awarded any unfilled selections with competitors of their choice.
 All competitors also received a commemorative bonsai tree.